Dwarf gourami: In the aquarium

 has a higher chance to snatch the food before the other fish since Dwarf gouramis are timid fish.

 Dwarf gouramis tolerate fairly high temperatures.
 Temperatures of 27 °C are easily tolerated.

 Dwarf gouramis raised for aquarium trade in Singapore may carry dwarf gourami iridovirus.
 Recent research has shown that 22% of Singapore Trichogaster lalius carry this virus.

+Dwarf gouramis are often confused with the closely related thick-lipped gouramis at a younger age and are sometimes sold together.

 Nutrition

 A varied diet is very important to the dwarf gourami, which is an omnivore that prefers both algae-based foods and meaty foods.
 An algae-based flake food, along with freeze-dried bloodworms, tubifex, and brine shrimp, will provide these fish with proper nutrition.